 Key Findings

-From 2013 to 2019, a greater proportion of people in the Guelph Federal Electoral District (FED) and Wellington County (including the Guelph FED) (23% to 27%) gave money to charity when compared to Canada as a whole (19% to 22%).
-Since 2013, the proportion of the population that donated went down by 3% in Guelph, Wellington County and across Canada.
+From 2012 to 2022, a greater proportion of taxfilers in the Guelph Federal Electoral District (FED) and Wellington County (including the Guelph FED) gave money to charity when compared to Canada as a whole.
+Since 2012, the proportion of taxfilers that donated decreased in the Guelph FED, Wellington County, and Canada as a whole.

 ***The Guelph Federal Electoral District (FED) boundaries are nearly the same as the boundaries of the City of Guelph Census Sub-Division (CSD) used by Statistics Canada.